-7.3 Hardware purchased from TCP and incorporated into the TCP Services requires the purchase of a Hardware Support and Maintenance Agreement, which shall renew for the term of this Agreement.
+7.3 Hardware purchased f rom TCP and incorporated into TCP Services requires the purchase of a Hardware Support and Maintenance Agreement, which shall be renewed for the term of this Agreement.

 8. Use Fees.

 8.2 TCP Services charges will be equal to the number of total Active Employees multiplied by the Monthly Employee Fee which is based on the aggregated Permissions for each Active Employee.
-Client is responsible for Monthly Employee Fees for the maximum number of Active Employees who are made active during any calendar month.
-Client may add additional Employees or Permissions as desired each month, by paying the Monthly Employee Fees on the next billing cycle.
-Client agrees to promptly update the status in the TCP Services for any Active Employee who has been terminated or suspended.
+Client is responsible for Monthly Employee Fees for the maximum number of active employees during any calendar month.
+Client may add additional Employees or Permissions as desired each month by paying the Monthly Employee Fees on the next billing cycle.
+Client agrees to promptly update the status in the TCP Services for any Active Emplo yee who has been terminated or suspended.

 8.4 Hardware Support and Maintenance charges will be equal to the percentage set forth in the applicable Hardware Support and Maintenance Agreement multiplied by the total purchase price of the Supported Hardware.

-8.5 Except as set for in Section 8.5 of this Agreement, subsequent to first anniversary of this Agreement, TCP may increase the Use Fees at any time effective thirty (30) days after providing notice to Client; provided, however, that any such increase will not occur more than once in a consecutive twelve (12) month period.
+8.5 Except as set forth in Section 8.6 of this Agreement, after the f irst anniversary of this Agreement, TCP may increase the Use Fees at any time effective thirty (30) days after providing notice to Client; provided, however, that any such increase will not occur more than once in a consecutive twelve (12) month period.

-8.6 Client may prepay greater than one (1) year of TCP Services, and in doing so suspend any increase in Use Fees until expiration of the Initial Term.
-Subsequent to the Initial Term, TCP may increase the Use Fees at any time effective thirty (30) days after providing notice to Client; provided, however, that any such increase will not occur more than once in a consecutive twelve (12) month period.
+8.6 Client may prepay greater than one (1) year with TCP Services and, in doing so, suspend any increase in Use Fees until expiration of the Initial Term.
+After the Initial Term, TCP may increase the Use Fees by no more than 10% at any time effective thirty (30) days after providing notice to Client; provided, however, that any such increase will not occur more than once in a consecutive twelve (12) month period.

 12.1 TCP’s obligation to provide the TCP Services shall immediately terminate;